USAJOBS/openopps-help/release-notes/index.md

 title: What's new with Open Opportunities
 ---

+## Changes made April 30, 2021

+### Sitewide enhancements

+* Added Google analytics tag manager to track user engagement.
+* Updated the Agency table—you can now search for an agency by acronym and select “agency-wide” as a department option for reporting metrics.
+* Updated the call to action button for reactivating a community to Request activation.
+* Added a section for who can apply on an opportunity detail page.
+* Moved the Sort by feature to the right of the page on the Saved search and Saved people tabs.

 ## Changes made April 19, 2021
 ### Sitewide enhancements
 We made several changes to the dashboard for sitewide, community managers, and agency administrators, including: